srinivas-maddikunta/brightspot-cms/docs/developers-guide/customization/tools.rst

 Adding Tabs
 ~~~~~~~~~~~

 You can customize the tabs and fields available for each content type.
-The annotation :code:`@ToolUi.Tab` indicates that the subsequent field appears in the specified tab.
-For example, referring to the following snippet, :code:`@ToolUi.Tab("Source Info")` indicates that when editing articles the fields :code:`attribution`, :code:`secondaryEmailAddress`, and :code:`callbackNumber` appear in the :code:`Source Info` tab.
+The annotation :code:`@ToolUi.Tab` inside a content's class indicates that the subsequent field appears in the specified tab.
+For example, referring to the following snippet, :code:`@ToolUi.Tab("Source Info")` appearing in :code:`Article.java` indicates that when editing articles the fields :code:`attribution`, :code:`secondaryEmailAddress`, and :code:`callbackNumber` appear in the :code:`Source Info` tab.

 .. code-block:: java